Qinyu-Allen-Zhao/COMP8755SynForHPE/README.md

-  | -- SUREEAL

-  | -- iPERCore
+#### iPERCore

-​		A framework exploited to do motion imitation.
+​		A framework exploited to do motion imitation, which was proposed by [3].

-​		What I did
+​		What I did:

 * Modify it and set up a synthesis pipeline, which combines deep neural networks (DNNs) and a pretrained human body model and remarkably improves the appearance of synthetic humans.
 * Collect datasets of subjects, poses, and backgrounds to boost variability in the synthetic dataset.